YanLuoCityU/yanluo/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yan Luo is a PhD student of Data Science at City University of Hong Kong.
-His research interests center on data mining and machine learning in the epidemiology of aging, especially the development of multimorbidity measurements and adverse health-related outcome prediction among older populations.
+Yan Luo received his BM and MS degrees in epidemiology and biostatistics from the School of Public health, Peking University in 2020 and 2022, respectively.
+He is a PhD candidate at the School of Data Science, City University of Hong Kong.
+His research interests include machine learning and social determinants of aging.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.